ZzPoLariszZ/zzpolariszz.github.io/index.md

 ## About Me

 <p style="font-size: 20px">
-    I am currently a second-year PhD student at the <a href="https://www.birmingham.ac.uk/">University of Birmingham (UoB)</a>, where I am fortunate to be co-supervised by <a href="https://pascal-berrang.de/">Dr. Pascal Berrang</a> and <a href="https://www.cs.bham.ac.uk/~mdr/">Prof. Mark Dermot Ryan</a>.
+    Now I am a second-year PhD student at the <a href="https://www.birmingham.ac.uk/">University of Birmingham (UoB)</a>, where I am fortunate to be co-supervised by <a href="https://pascal-berrang.de/">Dr. Pascal Berrang</a> and <a href="https://www.cs.bham.ac.uk/~mdr/">Prof. Mark Dermot Ryan</a>.
 Prior to joining the UoB, I received my Master's degree in Information Security from <a href="https://www.ucl.ac.uk/">University College London (UCL)</a> with Distinction.
 </p>

 ## Research Interests